gabrielepaoletti/seismoviz/README.md

 )      # Event marker edgecolor
 ```
 ![Cross-section example](./docs/images/cross-section_example.jpg)
-*Depth distribution of seismicity along the defined profile, colored by time*
+*Depth distribution of seismicity along the defined profile, colored by time.*

 These examples showcase the basic functionalities of SeismoViz.
 For more advanced features - like event selections, more complex analysis tools and detailed parameter descriptions - please refer to the documentation.